jbobthegreat/hubitat_volumio_integration/README.md

 https://github.com/jbobthegreat/hubitat_volumio_integration

 Revision History
+- 1.06 03.01.2024 - Updated random() and repeat() methods to either toggle or set explicitly Added ability to play Pandora channels to Play Track command Bug fixes
 - 1.05 02.09.2024 - Fixed bug preventing setTrack and playTrack from working with some music services
 - 1.04 02.08.2024 - Added Repeat and Random toggle commands
                     Added uri and otherzones attributes